-A Life of Practice, Amateurs in Art, Amnesia, Archive, Archiving Art, Art Practice, Buddhism, Bureaucrats and Artists, Choreographer, Contemporary Dance History, Contemporary Theatre, Dance Education, Documentary Theatre, Documenting the Arts, Engaging Cultural Memories, Ephemeral, Found Object, Freedom, Glass Ceiling, Historicisation, Mandarin Language Singapore Theatre, Metaphor, National Archives, National Museum of Singapore - Gallery Theatre, Oral History, Partners in Art and Life, Performance Disappears, Performance Remains, Performing Arts History, Pioneering, Playwright, Political Prisoner, Practice Performing Arts School, Public Responsibility, Researching Art Practice, Singapore Cultural Medallion, Singapore Dance, Singapore History, Singapore Politics, Singapore Theatre, Social Perspectives of Dance, Tenderness for the Future, The Red Ballerina, TheatreWorks 25th Anniversary Friends' Season, Traces,
+A Life of Practice, Amateurs in Art, Amnesia, Archive, Archiving Art, Art Practice, Buddhism, Bureaucrats and Artists, Choreographer, Contemporary Dance History, Dance Education, Documentary Theatre, Documenting the Arts, Engaging Cultural Memories, Ephemeral, Found Object, Freedom, Glass Ceiling, Historicisation, Mandarin Language Singapore Theatre, Metaphor, National Archives, National Museum of Singapore - Gallery Theatre, Oral History, Partners in Art and Life, Performance Disappears, Performance Remains, Performing Arts History, Pioneering, Playwright, Political Prisoner, Practice Performing Arts School, Public Responsibility, Researching Art Practice, Singapore Cultural Medallion, Singapore Dance, Singapore History, Singapore Politics, Singapore Theatre, Social Perspectives of Dance, Tenderness for the Future, The Red Ballerina, TheatreWorks 25th Anniversary Friends' Season, Traces,

 She is a dancer, a teacher, a fighter.
 He is a writer, a theatre doyen, a visionary.
 This is about their struggle, their love, and all that is vital in their lives.
 Excavated from over 40 hours of oral history interviews from the National Archives juxtaposed with seminal texts and plays of Kuo, Goh Lay Kuan & Kuo Pao Kun presents an intimate portrait of this pioneering arts couple of Singapore.